rafaqz/Rasters.jl/docs/src/index.md

 ```

 `broadcast` works lazily from disk, and is only applied when data is directly
 indexed.
-Adding a dot to any function will use broadcast over a `GeoArray`.
+Adding a dot to any function will use broadcast over a `Raster`.

 ### Broadcasting